GLOBAL MARKETS-Stocks jump on report Brexit deal may be close, oil slips

 But the mood among German investors worsened less this month than analysts had expected, a ZEW survey showed, amid concern that Europe's biggest economy might be headed for recession.

 ZEW's headline economic sentiment index, which in August touched its lowest in almost seven years, appears to have stabilized.
-But investor assessment of German's current economic condition in October was as pessimistic as it was in 2010.
+Investor assessment of German's current economic condition in October was as pessimistic as it was in 2010.

 Upbeat results from JPMorgan Chase & Co JPM.N, UnitedHealth Group Inc UNH.N and Johnson & Johnson JNJ. eased concerns about the impact from a prolonged U.S.-China trade war on corporate America.